Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Statistical analysis and results

 \Cref{fig:hof} shows the halo occupation fraction allowed by our analysis within $2\sigma$, together with existing constraints using the luminosity function~\cite{DES:2019ltu} (using DES and PS1 dwarfs and assuming a standard CDM power spectrum), and the relation inferred in Refs.~\cite{Barber:2013oua, Dooley:2016xkj} by combining simulation with semi-analytic modelling (see also Refs.~\cite{Jethwa:2016gra, 2021ApJ...923...35M}).
 All the region within the arrows is allowed.
 Other parameters, including those controlling the DM power spectrum, are allowed to vary freely.

 We observe that data requires halos with masses between $10^8 M_\odot$ and $10^{10} M_\odot$ to host galaxies.
 This is consistent with the results from recent simulations and the luminosity function: if these halos did not host galaxies, there would be a ``too many satellites'' problem.
-Our analysis is unable to robustly decide if lower-mass halos have a non-zero probability of not hosting galaxies (i.e., if their halo occupation fraction is different from 0), as this effect is degenerate with a modified stellar mass-halo mass relation: very low-mass halos can host galaxies if these galaxies are very dim.
+Our analysis cannot robustly decide if lower-mass halos have a non-zero probability of not hosting galaxies (i.e., if their halo occupation fraction is not 0), as this is degenerate with a modified stellar mass-halo mass relation: very low-mass halos can host galaxies if they are very dim.

 In our analysis, the halo occupation fraction is mildly degenerate with the DM power spectrum, as by populating low-mass halos the average velocity dispersion in LDM models can be reduced.
 However, the additional handle from the total number of galaxies together with the different correlation between $\sigma_\mathrm{los}^*$ and $R_\mathrm{eff}$ in LDM and CDM models (see \cref{fig:data}) alleviate this effect.